Dalian iron ore extends rally on improved steel margins, low inventory

 The price divergence between the Dalian and Singapore benchmarks is mainly due to the adjustment of valuation, two analysts said.

-As for other steelmaking ingredients, coking coal DJMcv1 advanced 1.92% and coke DCJcv1 rose 1.08%.
+As for other steelmaking ingredients, coking coal DJMcv1 ticked up by 0.21% and coke DCJcv1 rose 0.63%.

-Rebar on the Shanghai Futures Exchange SRBcv1 climbed 0.84% to a near two-week high of 3,707 yuan a tonne, hot-rolled coil SHHCcv1 increased by 0.67%, wire rod SWRcv1 edged up 0.1% and stainless steel SHSScv1 advanced 0.44%.
+Rebar on the Shanghai Futures Exchange SRBcv1 climbed 0.3%, hot-rolled coil SHHCcv1 increased by 0.53%, wire rod SWRcv1 lifted 0.58% and stainless steel SHSScv1 advanced 0.3%.

-(Reporting by Amy Lv and Dominique Patton in Beijing; Editing by Savio D'Souza)
+(Reporting by Amy Lv and Dominique Patton in Beijing; Editing by Savio D'Souza and Eileen Soreng)

 ((Amy.Lv@thomsonreuters.com;))